fulldecent/swift6-module-template/Recipe.md

    1. Open the file iOS Example.xcodeproj in Xcode
    2. Enable the Project navigator on the left
    3. Use the Project navigator to select the "iOS Example" folder (yellow icon)
-   4. From the Project navigator, rename this folder to "Sources"
+   4. From the Project navigator, rename this folder as "Sources"
       * :warning: Using the File inspector to rename a folder would result in the change being reverted.
 This is an Xcode bug that we work around.
       * :information_source: The Alamofire project uses the folder name "Source" but we choose "Sources" here to be consistent with the default of Swift Package Manager
 2. *Fix the Info.plist file configuration and preview content folder (Xcode makes renaming folders a pain)*
    1. Click "iOS Example" on the left (the blue icon)
    2. Click the target "iOS Example" in the middle (app icon)
-   3. Click Build Settings on the top of the middle
+   3. Click 'Build Settings' on the top of the middle
    4. Enter "/Info" in the search box
    5. Edit the "Info.plist File" from "iOS Example/Info.plist" to be "Sources/Info.plist"